InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-08-15-july-2018-income-report.markdown

 During this sales period I ran two book promotions at just under £50 each.
 I also had some pay per click expenses from my use of Amazon's Marketing services, which allows me to advertise my books for certain keywords.

 There's a new entrant to the expenses chart this month called "Blogging".
-Having previously purchased [Emma Drew's](https://emmadrew.info/){:target="_blank"} fabulous blogging course [**Turn Your Dreams Into Money**](http://bit.ly/turnyourdreamsintomoney){:target="_blank" rel="nofollow"}, I decided to sign-up for her subscription program #MyBlogMyBusiness.
+Having previously purchased [Emma Drew's](https://emmadrew.info/){:target="_blank"} fabulous blogging course [**Turn Your Dreams Into Money**](http://bit.ly/turnyourdreamsintomoney){:target="_blank" rel="nofollow"} (<i>affiliate link</i>), I decided to sign-up for her subscription program #MyBlogMyBusiness.
 There was an introductory offer to get the first month for half-price, which is what July's £25 blogging expense was for.
 My goal is to learn how I can start to make money online using my website.
 I think there's a lot I can learn from Emma so I'm excited to see how things go.

 ### PROFIT PROGRESS